 There were no casualties reported in either incident.

 Israel ended its permanent military presence in the Gaza Strip in 2005 in what it called the "Gaza disengagement".

-However, the area remains effectively occupied as Israel retains control of its airspace, seafront and all vehicle access, blocking trade and free movement for the territory's two million residents.
+However, the area remains effectively occupied as Israel retains control of its airspace, seafront and all vehicle access, blocking trade and free movement for the territory's nearly two million residents.

 Source: Al Jazeera and agencies